qcda1/MagAGS/README.md

 As a reference, here is an excerpt of the [ME-AGS-N manual](Excerpt%20ME-AGS-N%20manual.md) and the [ME-PT2 Instruction Sheet](ME-PT2%20Instruction%20Sheet.md)

+## Application
+Included in this repository is a copy of my automatic generator start program MagAGS.py.
+It is made of a never-ending loop that monitors the battery bank's State Of Charge (SOC) and drive the generator start relay based on a lower and upper limit of the SOC.
+The SOC is read from an operational data acquisition database that keeps track of my solar energy system components.
+The program can be easily adapted to any systems that tracks a battery SOC.

 ## Wiring diagram
 ![MagAGS](https://github.com/user-attachments/assets/d9f7bc4a-2950-41c1-9690-f6a1d08e7f2b)